AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 🎯 Objective
 Manage Windows devices through Microsoft Intune for security and compliance.

-Actions
-Log in to Microsoft Intune via the Azure Portal.
+1. Log in to Microsoft Intune via the Azure Portal.

-Ensure all devices are enrolled for management (MDM).
+2. Ensure all devices are enrolled for management (MDM).

-Apply security policies (e.g., password requirements, screen lock, etc.).
+3. Apply security policies (e.g., password requirements, screen lock, etc.).

-Monitor compliance policies and manage device health.
+4. Monitor compliance policies and manage device health.
+---

 # Step 3 – Apply Security and Compliance Policies
 🎯 Objective
 Enforce security policies and ensure device compliance.

-Actions
-Create and assign security policies (e.g., password, encryption settings).
+1. Create and assign security policies (e.g., password, encryption settings).

-Apply compliance policies to enforce required standards, such as antivirus, firewall, and disk encryption.
+2. Apply compliance policies to enforce required standards, such as antivirus, firewall, and disk encryption.
+---

 # Step 4 – Deploy BitLocker on Endpoints
 🎯 Objective
 Encrypt all devices using BitLocker for data protection.

-Actions
-Deploy BitLocker via Intune or Group Policy.
+1. Deploy BitLocker via Intune or Group Policy.

-Ensure recovery keys are backed up to Azure AD or Active Directory.
+2. Ensure recovery keys are backed up to Azure AD or Active Directory.
+---

 # Step 5 – Enable Windows Defender Antivirus and Firewall
 🎯 Objective
 Ensure Windows Defender Antivirus and Firewall are enabled by default on all devices.

-Actions
-Configure Windows Defender Antivirus and Firewall settings through Intune or Group Policy.
+1. Configure Windows Defender Antivirus and Firewall settings through Intune or Group Policy.
+---

 # Step 6 – Configure Windows Hello, SmartScreen, and Exploit Protection
 🎯 Objective
 Enhance security by enabling Windows Hello, SmartScreen, and Exploit Protection.

-Actions
-Configure Windows Hello, SmartScreen, and Exploit Protection within Intune for added device security.
+1. Configure Windows Hello, SmartScreen, and Exploit Protection within Intune for added device security.

 # Step 7 – Enroll Devices in Intune (MDM)
 🎯 Objective
 Ensure all devices are enrolled in Intune for ongoing management.

-Actions
-Enroll devices via MDM (Mobile Device Management) to ensure consistent management and monitoring.
+1. Enroll devices via MDM (Mobile Device Management) to ensure consistent management and monitoring.

 # Step 8 – Verify Device Compliance
 🎯 Objective
 Verify that all devices are compliant with the defined security standards.

-Actions
-Create and monitor Device Compliance Policies in Intune.
+1. Create and monitor Device Compliance Policies in Intune.

-Verify compliance for devices across all security criteria, including password complexity, encryption, and antivirus settings.
+2. Verify compliance for devices across all security criteria, including password complexity, encryption, and antivirus settings.